rvanwhy/rvanwhy.github.io/02-research.md

 <h2>Papers and Preprints</h2>

 <p><a href="">
-Stein Compactifications and Lefschetz Structures:
+Stein Compactifications and Lefschetz Structures (in preparation):
 </a> Joint work with Sierra Knavel.

 <p><a href="https://arxiv.org/abs/2507.22290">